 Donna Summer is one of the artists you’re likely to hear more than just a few songs from on THE BEAT.

-Today we invite you to check out a great concert from this amazing talented who left us too early with her 1980 TV special, great music, interviews, videos and more from her
+Today we invite you to check out a great concert and more from this amazing talent who left us too early

 ABOUT DONNA SUMMER